ndsurgenor/east-street/README.md

 ### Features to be implemented

-The following features have been identified as long-term goals which bring value to the UX; however, they have not been implemented at this stage as they would require a siginificant time investment, thereby delaying vital other features of the site, or a level of programming knowledge which I haven't yet developed.
+The following features have been identified as long-term goals which bring value to the UX; however, they have not been implemented at this stage as they would require a significant time investment, thereby delaying vital other features of the site, or a level of programming knowledge which I haven't yet developed.

 - Admin module for staff/admin to set menu items and prices allowing Menu page to stay up-to-date
 - Blocked out dates/times on calendar when the restaurant is closed/fully booked thereby managing numbers for admin automatically